-Your T3035II can be used either in Trunked Call mode, or as a conventional radio.
+Your T3040II can be used either in Trunked Call mode, or as a conventional radio.
 In Trunked Call mode, you communicate with other radios, PABX systems and outside (PSTN) telephone lines through the trunking network.
 In Conventional mode, radios communicate directly with each other over standard channels.
-To switch from Trunked Call to Conventional mode, you simply enter the channel number (between 101 and 110) and press the PTT key.
-Return to Trunked Call mode by pressing the Clear (>>) key or entering a call number for a trunked party, using the digit keys.
+To switch between Trunked Call and Conventional modes, see "Conventional Radio Operations".